Distracted-E421/Project-Datapunk/datapunk/docs/Agentic Research/AgentS.md

 tasks by interacting with the desktop through a combination of actions.
 More qualitative examples are demonstrated in Appendix D.1.

-### 4.3 ABLATIONSTUDY
+#### Ablation Study

-To demonstrate the effectiveness of individual modules of Agent S, we stratified sampled a subset of 65 instances,testsub^3 from the full test set for the ablation study.
+To demonstrate the effectiveness of individual modules of Agent S, we stratified sampled a subset of 65 instances, testsub^3 from the full test set for the ablation study.
 Considering the inference cost, we utilized GPT-4o as the LLM backbone for all ablation studies for both the baseline and Agent S.

 Learning from experience enhances the domain knowledge of GUI agents.
 The Experiential learning process of Agent S involves searching web knowledge, retrieving full task experience from